Big data: An opportunity to boost analytical capacities

 Big data is an opportunity to embrace, rather than a threat.
 The potential benefit is enormous.
 Every NSO can start a big data project now.

 Michail Skaliotis is head of Eurostat’s task force on Big Data.
 Ceri Thompson is team leader in statistical co-operation with developing countries, Eurostat.
-Skaliotis can be contacted at [email protected] and on Twitter @sitoilaks.
+Skaliotis can be contacted at [email protected]a.eu and on Twitter @sitoilaks.
 Thompson can be contacted at [email protected] and on Twitter @cericurious

 The views expressed in this article are those of the authors and do not necessarily reflect the official views of the European Commission.